PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 ```

+## VTOL-specific Configuration

+### Key Configuration Parameters

+These configuration parameters have to be set correctly when creating a new VTOL airframe configuration.

+* `VT_FW_PERM_STAB` the system always uses attitude stabilization in hover mode.
+If this parameter is set to 1, the plane mode also defaults to attitude stabilization.
+If it is set to 0, it defaults to pure manual flight.
+* `VT_ARSP_TRANS` is the airspeed in m/s at which the plane transitions into forward flight.
+Setting it too low can cause a stall during the transition.
+* `RC_MAP_TRANS_SW` should be assigned to a RC switch before flight.
+This allows you to check if the multicopter- and fixed wing mode work properly.
+(Can also be used to switch manually between those two control modes during flight)

-### Getting the new airframe to show in QGroundControl
+## Getting a New Airframe to Show in QGroundControl

 The airframe meta data is bundled in the .px4 firmware file (which is a zipped JSON file).

-> **Note** Ensure to flash the resulting .px4 file in QGroundControl (custom file option) to load the meta data into the application.
-The new airframe will then be available in the user interface once you restart QGroundControl.
+> **Note** Flash the resulting **.px4** file in *QGroundControl* (custom file option) to load the meta data into the application.
+The new airframe will then be available in the user interface once you restart *QGroundControl*.